Agricultural Research Technician

 The Trial Gardens for seasonal color plant materials are located at NC State University within the JC Raulston Arboretum (JCRA) in Raleigh.
 The JCRA is an eight acre site administered by the Department of Horticultural Science and located on 35° 47'N latitude, longitude 78° 42' W, with an elevation of 400 feet.

 Plants to be entered into our trials are received in a variety of ways.
-About half are germinated from seeds while the remainder originate as rooted cuttings or established cell plugs.
+About one third are germinated from seeds while the remainder originate as rooted cuttings or established cell plugs.
 Virtually all are grown within controlled greenhouse environments prior to placement in protected outdoor structures for hardening off.
-They were planted into their permanent trial bed locations on October 30, 2007.
-The predominant plant spacing in the trials was 18 inches × 12 inches (in-row × between-row spacing).
+They were planted into their permanent trial bed locations on May 6, 2008.
+The predominant plant spacing in the trials was 18 inches × 24 inches (in-row x between-row spacing).
 Seven plants of each entry were used to evaluate landscape performance and ratings were taken weekly.

 We thank the following companies for their support of material donations:

 • Coor Farm Supply, P.O.
 Box 525, Smithfield,

 • Dillen Products, P.O.
 Box 738, Middlefield, OH 44062

 • Fafard, Inc., P.O.
 Box 26, Anderson, SC 29622

 • The Scotts Co., 14111 Scottslawn Road, Marysville, OH 43041

 We are especially thankful to other departmental staff and the volunteers of the JC Raulston Arboretum who assisted in transplanting and maintaining the annual beds throughout the growing season....we couldn't have done it without you all!